 All of the below are working titles.
 Drafts are available for most of the papers - please contact me if you're interested in seeing one.

 An extended argument that empathy possesses a certain representational virtue which allows for a robust, non-circular defense of morality.
 The argument draws on the views of Plato, Locke, and Schopenhauer (among others).

-- Part of the argument appears in "Lockean Empathy."
+- One part of the argument appears in "Lockean Empathy."
 Anther part is summarized, in simplified form, here.

 The Methodological, Metaphysical, and Epistemological Assumptions of Kant's Theoretical Philosophy